jxhou/ContentExplorer/design docs/AngularSingleton.md

 There is still a shortcoming of this solution: if there are two lazy loading modules depending on a same service, while root module does not import the service, it will end up with each lazy loaded module resolved to its own instance of service, breaking the singleton usage.

+A similar trick is used to detect a undesired behavior of importing certain module such as CoreModule multiple times using @Optional() @SkipSelf() decorators.
+See more details in core.module.ts and module-import-guard.ts

 ## **References**:
 1. [My NgModule Summaries](https://jxhou.wordpress.com/2016/12/25/ngmodule/)
 2. [Avoiding common confusions with modules in Angular](https://blog.angularindepth.com/avoiding-common-confusions-with-modules-in-angular-ada070e6891f) by Maxim Koretskyi